Koenkk/zigbee2mqtt.io/docs/guide/configuration/mqtt.md

   force_disable_retain: false
 ```

-## Specifying MQTT user/password and network_key in a different file
+### Specifying MQTT user/password and network_key in a different file

-To specify the MQTT user/password and network_key in a different file, e.g `secret.yaml`, use the following
+To specify the MQTT user/password in a different file, e.g `secret.yaml`, use the following
 configuration.

 **configuration.yaml**